 Tempo Mage Play Strategy

 When it comes to the Aggro matchups, curve is most important.
-You really want to hard-mulligan for your 1-drops and 2-drops – the reason is that you can’t open with a 1-drop (since Mana Wyrm was nerfed) already puts you behind, and you absolutely can’t fall behid in those matchups, because you will have a very hard time catching up.
+You really want to start with a 2-drop into 3-drop – the reason is that you can’t open with a 1-drop (since Mana Wyrm was nerfed) already puts you behind, and you absolutely can’t fall behid in those matchups, because you will have a very hard time catching up.
 Tempo Mage is not a very board-based deck.
-Without AoE spells, it might have hard time coming back into the game after another deck, such as Odd Paladin, takes over the board in the early/mid game.
+Without big AoE clears, it might have hard time coming back into the game after another deck, such as Odd Paladin, takes over the board in the early/mid game.

-Given that your deck is very low on minions, at one point it will be impossible to keep the board control.
+Given that this deck is low on minions, at one point it will be impossible to keep the board control.
 You will need to switch your game plan to burn damage.
 If you had a good start, it means that you should have dealt at least some damage already.
 Then, if you still have minions on the board, try to protect them with the spells.
 If you don’t – go face with your spells as much as possible, clear only the highest priority minions (or use cards like Missiles/Cindestorm to clear).
 At this point, it’s the matter of whether you can kill your opponent before he kills you – it heavily depends on how much health he has, what cards you draw etc.